singh1114/best/_posts/2020-02-02-lazy-loading-your-images-in-jekyll-blog-improving-page-speed.md

 This is the first step to get started but we won't be using it.
 We will directly be adding this `class` to every image of all the posts on its own with new style.

-## Creating a image creation script using the variables passed.
+## Creating an image creation script using the variables passed.

 Write the following script and add it to the `_includes` directory so that you can include them from posts.